Why Cash Based Physical Therapy?

 About Superbills and Reimbursements

-Contact your insurance company to ask about your out-of-network benefits and learn of any requirements you need before starting physical therapy.
-From there, you can receive a Superbill upon request that you can submit to your insurance company .
+If you have private insurance, please contact your insurance company to ask about your out-of-network benefits and learn of any requirements you need before starting physical therapy.
+Upon your request, we can give you a Superbill that you can submit to your private insurance company.
+We cannot guarantee reimbursement from your insurance.

 Can I use my Health Savings Account (HSA) or Flex Spending Account (FSA)